MEDIA BLASTING FAQS

 Soda blasting, also known as sodium bicarbonate (baking soda) blasting, is a type of media blasting process that uses baking soda particles to clean surfaces.
 The baking soda will help to clean underneath the coatings as it takes away the unwanted top layers of contaminants.
 In addition, sodium bicarbonate has a relatively low Mohs hardness of 2.5 which means it is one of the gentler abrasives out there.

-Learn everything you need to know about soda blasting with our Ultimate Guide to Soda Blasting.
+Learn everything you need to know about the soda blasting process with our Ultimate Guide to Soda Blasting.

 What does SandBlasting Cost